Arthur Honegger: Style

 The principal elements of Honegger's style are Bachian counterpoint, driving rhythms, melodic amplitude, highly coloristic harmonies, an impressionistic use of orchestral sonorities, and a concern for formal architecture.
 His style is weightier and more solemn than that of his colleagues in Les Six.
 Far from reacting against German romanticism as the other members of Les Six did, Honegger's mature works show evidence of a distinct influence by it.
-"I place great importance on musical architecture", he wrote, "which I would never want to see sacrificed for literary or pictorial reasons.
+"I place great importance on musical architecture", he wrote, which I would never want to see sacrificed for literary or pictorial reasons.
 I have a perhaps exaggerated tendency to seek polyphonic complexity.
 My great model is J. S. Bach.
 I am not aiming, as some anti-impressionist composers do, for a return to harmonic simplicity.
 On the contrary, I believe we should use the harmonic materials developed by the school that preceded us, but in a different way—as a base for lines and rhythms.
 Bach makes use of the elements of tonal harmony, just as I wish to make use of modern harmonic overlays.
 I do not subscribe to the cult of the Music Hall or of the street fair; on the contrary, I am committed to chamber music and symphonic music in their most serious and austere aspects).

-Despite the differences in their styles, he and fellow Les Six member Darius Milhaud were close friends, having studied together at the Paris Conservatoire (as well as Taillefer).
+Despite the differences in their styles, he and fellow Les Six member Darius Milhaud were close friends, having studied together at the Paris Conservatoire (as well as Tailleferre).
 Milhaud dedicated his fourth string quintet to Honegger's memory, while Francis Poulenc similarly dedicated his Clarinet Sonata.